-The Hungarian rebel “kuruc” troops of Prince Rákóczi Ferenc took the castle but the Habsburgs regained in 1707 when General Starhemberg defeated there the army of General Ocskay László.
+The Hungarian rebel “kuruc” troops of Prince Rákóczi Ferenc took the castle but the Habsburgs regained it in 1707 when General Starhemberg defeated there the army of General Ocskay László.
 It became dilapidated in the 18th century.
-There were 27 villages that belonged to the castle of Detrekő, including the town of Malacka.
+At that time, there were 27 villages that belonged to the castle of Detrekő, including the town of Malacka.
 Finally, the Czechoslovak state took the castle away from the Pálffy family in 1945.
 If you visit the place, you won’t find any Hungarian information boards or texts, unfortunately.